 “I was a real phony during my college years.
 Oh, I continued to go to church...I didn’t want my folks to think I was rebelling.
 But, I would put on my Sunday best and look the part at church and then go back to school, change into my school clothes and into my worldly life.
 All the while, I knew God was speaking to me...that still small voice.
 I knew in my heart that He had purposes for me, but I was so afraid that His purposes would lead back to the lifestyle of my father and I wanted so much more than that.”

-School finally ended and Johnny wound up in Detroit, Michigan directing music in a small church.
+School finally ended and Johnny wound up in Detroit, Michigan directing music in a major church.
 “My dream was to get to New York and start auditioning for what I believed would be my career.
 But, I was broke and needed some money to pay my way east.
 I had successfully used the church before and I thought I could easily do it again.
 But little did I know, that right there in that little spot on this great big globe, God was about to intervene.”

-“The associate pastor of that little church was a man named Bob Griffith.
+“The associate pastor of that church was a man named Bob Griffith.
 Bob was a Godly man and it didn’t take him long to see through my phoniness.
 I’ll never forget that night after Bob confronted me.
 I could hear his voice all evening and even woke up in the early morning with his words ringing in my ears.
 “John, you are miserable and we both know it.
 God wants something from you and you’re not willing to give it to Him.
 You’ll be miserable until you do.”
 What really bothered me was that he said it all with a smile as if he was enjoying it.”

 “What was probably the most miserable night of my life turned out to be the most blessed.
 Like Jacob of old, God took me to His wrestling mat and after several years of running things my way, so I thought, He pinned me and left me no alternative but to submit.
 Oh, sweet submission!
 Looking back now, I wouldn’t want it any other way.”